-- Corn Tortillas - I love gluten-free corn tortillas.
+- Corn Tortillas - I love corn tortillas.
 However, if you can tolerate wheat, you can use small flour tortillas, or a grain-free tortilla like Siete would work too!

 - Shredded Pepper Jack Cheese - I like spicy, melty cheese.
 If you need a non-spicy version, use a slice of Monterey cheese.
 You will still get that great melty cheese without the spice.